CFEL-CMI/Active-Learning-of-PES/docs/source/AL_TH/TH.rst

 Here, one starts by defining a pool of molecular geometries that is assumed to follow the true distribution of data.
 Then, a policy algorithm queries the labels of these geometries, as to minimize the number of required datapoints to construct the potential energy surface.
-We considered three different active learning algorithms: Random sampling, Query-by-Committee [SOS1992]_ and a regression version of Stochastic Query by Forest (SQBF) [B2011]_.
+We considered three different active learning algorithms: Random sampling, Query-by-Committee and a regression version of Stochastic Query by Forest (SQBF).

 Random sampling
 ===============